remix-run/react-router/.changeset/prerendering.md

       future: {
         unstable_singleFetch: true,
       },
-      ssr: false,
       async prerender() {
         let slugs = await fakeGetSlugsFromCms();
-        // PRerender these paths into `.html` files at build time, and `.data`
+        // Prerender these paths into `.html` files at build time, and `.data`
         // files if they have loaders
         return ["/", "/about", ...slugs.map((slug) => `/product/${slug}`)];
       },